enthdegree/mt8113/README.md

 # mt8113 Stage2 eMMC read/write

-Here we endeavor to make a download agent for some 2024-era Kobo ebook readers that runs from the BROM download mode context.
+Here we endeavor to make a download agent that runs from the BROM download mode context for some 2024-era Kobo ebook readers.
 The goal is to allow recovery from bricks such as [mtkclient issue 1332](https://github.com/bkerler/mtkclient/issues/1332) and thus eventually allow for safe kernel development.
 The approach is to use bkerler/mtkclient's stage2_static as a platform.
 Needless to say, at this stage everything in this repo is dangerous.